pranujm/pranujm/README.md

         "when I'm not coding, I'm either in the gym, playing videogames, watching anime,

-        listening to music, or mass applying to companies"
+        listening to music, thrifting, or mass applying to companies"

         )